 When we were in Arches National Park, we couldn’t get over how much the landscape reminded us of Cars Land in DCA.
 So we popped on the Disney Parks album (naturally) and drove into the park to the sounds of Radiator Springs Racers… it was such a fun memory.
 We also accidentally ended up on Route 66, which was obviously amazing.

 We also, after some debating, decided to go to Downtown Disney.
-This was hard, because in the beginning stages of planning the trip, we had hoped to add a day at Disneyland, but we stuck to our guns and didn’t do it.
-We chose to do Knott’s Berry Farm and LEGOLAND instead this time.
-It was a MIGHTY hot day (we are talking a whooping 118 degrees) and a lot of Downtown Disney was boarded up, which was really sad.
-But we still managed to get some beignets to share, and a mint julep… and the newly renovated World of Disney store is still worth seeing.
+This was hard, because in the beginning stages of planning the trip, we had hoped to add a day at Disneyland.
+But we stuck to our guns and didn’t do it.
+We chose Knott’s Berry Farm and LEGOLAND instead this time.
+It was a MIGHTY hot day (we are talking a whooping 118 degrees).
+A lot of Downtown Disney was boarded up, which was really sad.
+But we squeezed in some beignets to share, and a mint julep.
+Also, the newly renovated World of Disney store is still worth seeing.
 We definitely miss the Rainforest Cafe, as that was such a highlight for the kids, but there’s still so much to see and do that it’s worth popping into the Downtown district for the Disney feels even if you’re just driving by the gates.

 Money Saving Tips